-So, in this article we’re going to highlight legal provisions related to web accessibility, scrutinize real life examples, explain what tools are used to test a website for web accessibility and what benefits are reaped with their help.
+So, in this article we’re going to highlight legal provisions related to web accessibility, scrutinize real life examples, explain what tools are used to test a software product for web accessibility and what benefits are reaped with their help.

 Web Accessibility Importance Explained with Examples